hguoTTT/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+For the prototype, I will end up prototyping idea 5.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+Because of the size of the screen that I am working with with the raspberry pi, the final product will ultimately be fairly small.
+Because of this, it makes more sense for the device to be handheld.
+This way you aren't too far away from the screen, and you can fully ultilize the benefits of a small screen -- the portability to bring it around.
+Design 1 and design 5 are both handheld versions of this device but are designed slightly differently; ultimately I chose 5 over 1 because I feel like the design is more compact and portable.

 Build a cardbord prototype of your design.